beaylott/hosmag/README.md

 # hosmag
-A ho(mer) sma(rt) grid Python utility module, for use with HOMER Pro in pre-processing and post-processing.
+A ho(mer) sma(rt) g(rid) Python utility module, for use with HOMER Pro in pre-processing and post-processing.